NEO Japan Ladies Pro-Wrestling: NEO Women's Wrestling

 The promotion rose to power in 2005 after the closure of All Japan Women's Pro Wrestling and Gaea Japan, with NEO being considered by many to be the top joshi puroresu promotion during this time.
 In 2007, founder Kyoko Inoue had complications from her pregnancy and was unable to wrestle, which hurt the promotion.

 In 2009, business declined when two of their top stars, Etsuko Mita and idol wrestler Haruka Matsuo retired.

-The promotion announced its closure May 5, 2010.
-Kyoko Inoue announced her resignation, Yoshiko Tamura, Tanny Mouse and Yuki Miyazaki were slated to retire, young wrestlers Aoi Ishibashi and Natsumi Kawano had already left the company and the roster would have only been left with three wrestlers, due to the companies struggles with finding new talent.
+The promotion announced its closure on May 5, 2010.
+Kyoko Inoue announced her resignation, Yoshiko Tamura, Tanny Mouse, and Yuki Miyazaki were slated to retire, young wrestlers Aoi Ishibashi and Natsumi Kawano had already left the company and the roster would have only been left with three wrestlers, due to the companies struggles with finding new talent.
 The company held their final show on December 31, 2010.
-The first main event featured Ayumi Kurihara capturing her long-awaited first major singles title by defeating Yoshiko Tamura for the NWA Women's Pacific/NEO Single Championship and the second main event featured the remaining members of the NEO roster competing in 10-minute time limit trios match.
+The first main event featured Ayumi Kurihara capturing her long-awaited first major singles title by defeating Yoshiko Tamura for the NWA Women's Pacific/NEO Single Championship, and the second main event featured the remaining members of the NEO roster competing in a 10-minute time limit trios match.